pubnub/chat-engine-push-notifications/README.md

 ### Pre-requirements

 1. PubNub Function with ChatEngine code.
-   ChatEngine use PubNub Function as backend and it's configuration can be completed if you follow [this](https://chatengine-quickstart-app.pubnub.com/login) url and login with PubNub account credentials.
+   ChatEngine use PubNub Function as backend and its configuration can be completed if you follow [this](https://chatengine-quickstart-app.pubnub.com/login) URL and login with PubNub account credentials.
    This page is automated ChatEngine application configurator.
 After it will complete, you should use keys from newly created ChatEngine application (in PubNub [Admin Console](https://admin.pubnub.com)).
 2. Complete required steps from [this](https://gist.github.com/parfeon/c2733f7257ab80909d19571d33ec9b9c)
-   guide to prepare application for **iOS** application to use _Push Notifications_.
+   guide to prepare the application for **iOS** application to use _Push Notifications_.
    For `seen` functionality we also need to enable one of _Background Modes_ from `Capabilities` tab:
    ![Enable background mode](https://user-images.githubusercontent.com/794617/53302598-70b25380-3868-11e9-8ab3-78a0ff870aae.png)
 3. Complete required steps from [this](https://gist.github.com/parfeon/c438d5175adff86b8a0830a8a96d0301)
-   guide to prepare application for **Android** application to use _FCM_ service.
+   guide to prepare the application for the **Android** application to use _FCM_ service.

 ### Integration

-In this document we will use codebase created by `react-native-cli`.
+In this document, we will use codebase created by `react-native-cli`.
-[React Native](https://facebook.github.io/react-native/) toolchain is depends from OS and platform for this application should be generated.
-Please see read [this ReactNative Getting Started](https://facebook.github.io/react-native/docs/getting-started) page under **Building Projects with Native Code** - this is required, because plugin use callbacks from iOS / Android to notify [React Native](https://facebook.github.io/react-native/) JS code about those events.
+[React Native](https://facebook.github.io/react-native/) toolchain is depended from OS and platform for this application should be generated.
+Please see read
+[this ReactNative Getting Started](https://facebook.github.io/react-native/docs/getting-started) page under **Building Projects with Native Code** - this is required, because plugin use callbacks from iOS / Android to notify [React Native](https://facebook.github.io/react-native/) JS code about those events.

-Following command has been used to create application which will be used to demonstrate integration
+Following command has been used to create an application which will be used to demonstrate the integration
 steps:
 ```text
 react-native init ChatEnginePushIntegration
 cd ChatEnginePushIntegration
 ```

-After we created demo application, we need to install required dependencies from [yarn](https://yarnpkg.com) by running following command:
+After we created a demo application, we need to install required dependencies from [yarn](https://yarnpkg.com) by running the following command:
 ```text
 yarn add chat-engine chat-engine-notifications
 ```

-Demo application will require from user tap on `Connect` button on all tested devices and on some devices send application to background, so notifications will appear on screen.
-There is two buttons after `Connect` which allow to send different event types.
+The demo application will require from user tap on `Connect` button on all tested devices and on some devices send an application to the background so notifications will appear on the screen.
+There are two buttons after `Connect` which allow sending different event types.
-At the end, there is two buttons, which allow to hide last received messages (one-by-on) or hide all notifications from device's notifications center.
+In the end, there are two buttons, which allow to hide last received messages (one-by-one) or hide all notifications from the device's notifications center.

 #### React Native